 - When traveling, inspect furniture.
 Keep book bags and jackets off the floor and bed, and inspect them before you leave.

 - If you suspect you have been around bed bugs, immediately wash and dry your clothing on hot settings, or store items in a sealed plastic bag until you can treat them.

 - Do not use pesticide bombs or foggers to control pests.
 Get professional help to control bed bugs.

-For more information, visit the Single Stop office in 020
+For more information, visit the Connect Center in 020